Hold-Krykke-BA/System_Integration/RabbitMQ/README.md

 ## Overview

-A simple overview of our understanding can be seen here:
+A simple overview of our initial understanding can be seen here:
 ![Mockup of conceptual understanding](./Concept.png)

 We decided to only implement RabbitMQ due to time constraints and for not having seen Apache Camel integrated with RabbitMQ yet in class.